 Finding a community

-“The people here are really amazing,” said Joseph.
+“The people here are really amazing,” says Joseph.
 “It’s been just a great experience both academically and socially, with networking and learning more about all sorts of things and meeting new people.”

 The hope of meeting new, interesting people and learning as much as possible is part of the reason Joseph decided to spend this summer at KBS.